ty-moodley/automate_the_boring_stuff/README.md

 #### 4.4 List Methods
 A method is similar to a function except that it is called on a variable (value or datatype).
-Methods are built into datatypes and other package, so it is helpful to read documentation to understand what methods are available.
+Methods are built into datatypes and other packages, so it is helpful to read documentation to understand what methods are available.
 A method is called with a `.method_name` straight after the variable name and will sometimes have () to allow for parameters.
 A method will interact with the variable as an object and any changes will not need to be declared, e.g.
 `list.append('new item)` instead of`list = list + 'new item'`.
 The reason for this lies in a topic called Object